Columns Layout = 2

 The General Surgery Residency program is a five-year non-pyramidal residency.
 The fifth year incorporates a full range of senior responsibilities with considerable independence.
 Throughout the program, there is sufficient flexibility to meet the specific needs and interests of individual trainees.
 Opportunities for both clinical and basic research are available throughout the program.
 We also offer one- and two-year programs in preliminary surgery.

 The general surgery program offers core rotations in general surgery and all of the surgical subspecialties.
 An outside-institution, one-month elective may be available to fourth-year residents.
 Residents receive ample clinical and didactic teaching by a dedicated full-time faculty and highly active voluntary staff.

-Our chief residents typically graduate with 1200 major cases, and have enjoyed considerable success in securing advanced fellowships or entering practice.
-1/3 of our residents choose to take a 2-year research hiatus after their second year, to pursue extramural laboratory work.
+Our chief residents typically graduate with 1200 major cases and have enjoyed considerable success in securing advanced fellowships or entering practice.
 A particular point of pride has been the feedback we consistently receive about the technical skill and cognitive acumen of our trainees.